- When does Medicare cover hospice care?

 Making the system particularly confusing is the fact that hospice beneficiaries not only have a right to an expedited appeal, but also a right to standard appeals.
 Standard appeals review not whether care should have been terminated, but whether rendered and billed care should be paid for by Medicare.
 Standard appeals begin with an Advance Beneficiary Notice (ABN) from the provider to the beneficiary giving the provider's opinion that continuing hospice care will not be covered by Medicare.
 This ABN serves the purpose of shifting financial liability from the provider to the beneficiary for ongoing care.
 It also acts as a vehicle for the beneficiary to put ongoing care into controversy, or "demand bill."
 It does this through its standardized construction which includes options to either request ongoing continuing care and have the care billed to Medicare, receiving ongoing care and not have the care billed to Medicare, or to discontinue care.
 Unfortunately, providers frequently do not understand the distinction between the standardized notice for expedited appeals and the ABN.
 Consequently, they may only issue the standardized notice and not the ABN or, if they issue both, fail to explain to the beneficiary that there are two notices being rendered explaining different appeal rights.
 Often, given the two notices, beneficiaries will exercise the right to an expedited determination but not the right to a standard appeal.
 This means, as was discussed earlier, that the question of the appropriateness of discharge will be the only issue reviewed.
 The issue of coverage of ongoing care will not be addressed.

 If a beneficiary does exercise her right to a demand bill, the provider will bill the care as non-covered and the beneficiary will get a denial via a Medicare Summary Notice.
-Unfortunately, there are no established rules regarding how many days of care the beneficiary is entitled to have billed to Medicare.
-And of course, prior to exercising this right, beneficiaries must understand that in the event that Medicare coverage is ultimately not granted, they will be financially responsible for the ongoing care.
+Prior to exercising this right, beneficiaries must understand that in the event that Medicare coverage is ultimately not granted, they will be financially responsible for the ongoing care.
 Successful appeals generally require the support of the beneficiary's attending physician.
 Prior to starting a standard appeal, it is a very good idea to ask the beneficiary's attending physician if she will write letters and potentially testify in support of Medicare coverage.

 The right to an initial determination is followed by a right to a redetermination, a reconsideration, an ALJ hearing, a MAC review, and so long as there is enough in controversy, a right to judicial review.